Lab Members

 Shyla Bakshi

-Shyla is a senior undergraduate student pursuing a B.S. degree in Psychology and a B.A. degree in Spanish.
+Shyla graduated from SLU in Spring of 2025 and is currently a PsyD student at Roosevelt University.
 During her undergraduate years, she has facilitated support groups for bereaved children, advocated for South Asian mental health challenges, and assisted at-risk youth in conflict-resolution interventions.
 Shyla’s research interests include international and multicultural psychology, specifically exploring how community-based interventions can promote culturally competent care.
-Her current career goals are to become a bilingual psychologist and work with English-speaking and Spanish-speaking populations.
-After graduating, she plans to attend a postgraduate program in clinical psychology in order to become a licensed psychologist.

 -